East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 - East Carolina's games this year have gone over the total in three out of 10 opportunities (30%).

-- The Pirates rack up 30.5 points per game, comparable to the 30.4 per contest the Midshipmen surrender.
+- The Pirates score 30.5 points per game, comparable to the 30.4 per outing the Midshipmen surrender.

 - When East Carolina records more than 30.4 points, it is 3-1 against the spread and 4-0 overall.

-- When East Carolina totals over 357.0 yards, the team is 7-2 against the spread and 6-3 overall.
+- In games that East Carolina amasses more than 357.0 yards, the team is 7-2 against the spread and 6-3 overall.

-- The Pirates have turned the ball over 20 times this season, nine more turnovers than the Midshipmen have forced (11).
+- The Pirates have turned the ball over nine more times (20 total) than the Midshipmen have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.